tinted-theming/base16-gtk-flatcolor/README.md

 Here's how i do it:

-First create a dummy theme as a symlink to FlatColor (so your theme doesn't flashes when changinng):
+First create a dummy theme as a symlink to FlatColor (so your theme doesn't flash when changing):
 ```
 ln -Ts ~/.themes/FlatColor ~/.themes/dummy
 ```